Texas GOP advances voting bill after Democrats’ holdout ends - The Boston Globe

 Advertisement

-In seeking to stop the bill, more than 50 Democrats had gone to Washington D.C., a destination they chose to press Congress on voting rights legislation.
-On Wednesday, the U.S. House passed federal voting rights legislation that congressional Democrats say is progress in their quest to fight back against voting restrictions advanced in states such as Texas.
+In seeking to stop the bill, more than 50 Democrats had gone to Washington, D.C., a destination they chose to press Congress on voting rights legislation.
+On Wednesday, the US House of Representatives passed federal voting rights legislation that congressional Democrats say is progress in their quest to fight back against voting restrictions advanced in states such as Texas.
 But Democrats do not have the votes to overcome opposition from Senate Republicans.

 Advertisement

-“As much as you might decry our need to go to Washington, I really beg for federal protection,” Democratic state Rep. Rafael Anchia said.
+“As much as you might decry our need to go to Washington, I really beg for federal protection,” Democratic state Representative Rafael Anchia said.

 Some Republicans did not hide their frustration with Democrats’ refusal to return until now.